 Everything was beautiful, and it reminded us of a rockery adjoining an Italian villa; but here no human hand had created the loveliness-it was all perfectly natural.
 This has been, on the whole, the best and pleasantest excursion we have yet made.
 It occupied altogether about eleven hours.
-In the evening we visited the old stick-maker, who lives half a mile off, and bought some Manzanita walking-sticks, this wood being peculiar to the Sierra Nevadas. which grow the most luxuriantly on these mountains are:-Ponderosa or Pitch Pine; Lambertiana or Sugar Pine; Nobilis; Grandis (low in the valley); Douglas; Balsam; Mabilis (higher up the valley); Contorta tamara (at a height of 7,000 feet); Monticola (at a height of 10,000 feet); Thuja gigantea (which is very similar to, if not the same as, Libro Cedrus Decurrens).
+In the evening we visited the old stick-maker, who lives half a mile off, and bought some Manzanita walking-sticks, this wood being peculiar to the Sierra Nevadas.
+The trees which grow the most luxuriantly on these mountains are: -ponderosa or Pitch Pine; Lambertiana or Sugar Pine; nobilis; grandis (low in the valley); Abies Douglasii; Picea amabilis (higher up the valley); Pinus monticola (at a height of 10,000 feet); Thuja gigantea (which is very similar to, though not the same as, Libocedrus decurrens).
 Curiously enough, the Wellingtonias are not scattered among other trees over the country and mountains, but grow only in groups, viz., in the Fresno Grove, the Calaveras and two other groves, and in the Mariposa Grove, which we are going to see to-morrow.
 (The Indian name for Wellingtonia or Sequoia gigantea, is "Whawha-ha-ha.")
 Almost every tree in the valley runs up to a height of from 30 to 250 feet.
 We measured one Douglas fir, 26 feet round, and this was no exception to the general girth of the trees.
 Besides which the American Oak (always green), and our garden evergreen oak grow here to perfection; and not only here, but also all along the road from Fresno Flats-distant fifty miles from the Yosemite Valley itself.
 I could hardly have imagined that evergreen oaks could ever attain to such magnificent dimensions.